electrovir/ws2812draw/README.md

 cleanUp(): void;
 ```

-After all frames are done being drawn run this to free up memory.
+After `drawFrame` is done being used, run this to free up memory.

 Example: